Apple FileWare

 FileWare floppy disk drives and diskettes were designed by Apple Computer as a higher-performance alternative to the Disk II and Disk III floppy systems used on the Apple II and Apple III personal computers, though it only ended up being used in the original Apple Lisa.
-The drive is named Apple 871 in service documentation, based on its approximate formatted storage capacity in kilobytes, but is most commonly known by their codename Twiggy, after the famously thin 1960s fashion model named Twiggy.
+The drive is named Apple 871 in service documentation, based on its approximate formatted storage capacity in kilobytes, but is most commonly known by its codename Twiggy, named for a famously thin 1960s fashion model.

 History

 In 1978, Apple intended to develop its own FileWare drive mechanism for the new Apple III and Lisa business computers being developed.
 They quickly ran into difficulties which precluded them from the Apple III, which continued to use the earlier Shugart design.
 Finally, FileWare drives were implemented in the Lisa, released on January 19, 1983.
 The original Macintosh was originally intended to have a Shugart drive, then a FileWare drive, then eventually shipped with Sony's 3.5" 400k diskette drive.
 Although Apple planned to make FileWare drives available for the Apple II and Apple III, and announced them under the names UniFile and DuoFile (for single and dual drives, respectively), these products were never shipped.